sabarivikram/MY-FRONT-END-WEB-PROJECT1/README.md

 # vavr-web
+<h1>VAVR</h1>
-<h1>I am trying to build an online shopping website for a startup wholesale company, named VAVR(V.A.V.Ravi ganapathi and sons) which allows the customers to view the products they sale and lets them to purchase them as bunch and lets them to place their orders</h1>
+<p>I am trying to build an online shopping website for a startup wholesale company, named <b>VAVR(V.A.V.Ravi ganapathi and sons)</b> who sell household utelsiles.
+The website allows the customers to view the products they sell and lets them to purchase orders in bunch and allows them to place their orders</p>